danyill/oscd-designer/about.md

 The editor is based around a pick and place palette.

-It is designed to stay as close as possible to IEC 61850-6, but requires its own extension namespace, `https://transpower.co.nz/SCL/SSD/SLD/v0` for storing graphical properties of elements and the geometric routing of connectivity nodes (within a `Private` element).
+It is designed to stay as close as possible to IEC 61850-6, but requires its own extension namespace, `https://transpower.co.nz/SCL/SSD/SLD/v0` for storing graphical properties of elements and the geometric routing of connectivity nodes (within a `Private` element) as well as IED placement.

 It allows drawing of multiple Substations.
 This can be used together with other plugins to add logical nodes and enhanced functionality.